kailoulou/HikingLog/README.md

 3. Placing two sizing components such that they remain centered within the window, allowing for the application to be seamlessly resized.

 In addition, we will also implement a search feature in which users can filter through a database of hiking trails in the United States and select one to add to their log.
 If the user searches for a trail that is not in the database, they can select the custom add feature which allows them to add any trail to the log.
 Our process is to:
-1. Create a 'TextField' with AutoComplete functionality based on the supplied trail list from the dataset
+1. Create a `TextField` with AutoComplete functionality based on the supplied trail list from the dataset
 2. Display a pop up window to enter the necessary information to add trails not contained in the dataset to the hiking log

 Another visual element of our program is a map of the United States with pins where the user has hiked.
 Our process is to: